-a.
+- a.
 Fishway Ladders.
-Water depth over weirs: 1' to 1.3'.
+Water depth over weirs: 1' to 1.3'. - b.

-b.
 Counting Windows.
 The minimum counting slot width should be 18".
 All equipment should be maintained and in good condition.
-The counting window and backboard should be cleaned as needed to maintain good visibility.
+The counting window and backboard should be cleaned as needed to maintain good visibility. - c.

-c.
 Head on all Fishway Entrances.
-Head range: 1' to 2'.
+Head range: 1' to 2'. - d.

-d.
 North Shore Entrances (NSE 1 & 2).
-Elevation of top of gate when on sill = 429'.

-1. Operate both gates.

-2. Weir depth: 8' or greater below tailwater.
+Elevation of top of gate when on sill = 429'. - 1.
+Operate both gates. - 2.
+Weir depth: 8' or greater below tailwater. - e.

-e.
 Floating Orifice Gates.
-No floating orifice gates will be operated.
+No floating orifice gates will be operated. - f.

-f.
 South Powerhouse Entrances (SPE 1 & 2).
-Elevation of top of gate when on sill = 432'.

-1. Operate both downstream gates.

-2. Weir depth: 8' or greater below tailwater.
-At tailwaters below elevation 440', weirs should be on sill.
+Elevation at top of gate when on sill = 432'. - 1.
+Operate both downstream gates. - 2.
+Weir depth: 8' or greater below tailwater.
+At tailwaters below elevation 440', weirs should be on sill. - g.

-g.
 South Shore Entrances (SSE 1 & 2).
-Elevation of top of gate when on sill = 431'.

-1. Operate both downstream gates.

-2. Weir depth: SSE 1 operate 8' or greater below tailwater.
+Elevation of top of gate when on sill = 431'. - 1.
+Operate both downstream gates. - 2.
+Weir depth: SSE 1 operate 8' or greater below tailwater.
 SSE 2 raised 6' above sill.
-At tailwaters below elevation 439', SSE 1 weir should be on sill.
+At tailwaters below elevation 439', SSE 1 weir should be on sill. - h.

-h.
 Channel Velocity.
-1.5' to 4' per second.
+1.5' to 4' per second. - 1.
+A permanently installed "RED LION PLC with DETEC sensor" type 3020-1002, 4-20 milliamp unit was installed (by Leopold Stevens Inc., Gresham, OR) in the collection channel at the unit 1 / unit 2 transition.
+The unit is located in the channel's length and width to avoid the non-characteristic high readings that would occur on the slope near an entrance or the non-characteristic low reading that would occur in the turbulent zone on the curve from the pump discharge supply conduit.
+The location of the sending unit typifies the velocity conditions throughout the length of the channel. - 2.
+To read the meter, the toggle switch is positioned in the "ON" position.
+As the unit warms up the velocity reading output shows the numerical readout increasing.
+When it stabilizes and repeats a number the reading is recorded.

+3. The velocity reading is a part of the ladder inspections that are done 3 times per week at Lower Monumental; additionally the reading will be added to the state biologists daily inspection form so that daily readings are documented.